 The islands have several international gateways.
 Ninoy Aquino is the airport at which many flights to the Philippines (and its capital Manila) land.
 Mactan in Cebu handles flights from Japan, Singapore, and Australia, Davao – regular flights from Indonesia and Singapore.

-Manila, the capital, often gets a bad rep for being a sprawling, centreless city, but it has one of the world's best preserved medieval cities.
-Intramuros, the walled city, was built by the Spanish in the 16th century.
-Damaged during World War II, restoration work was started by Imelda Marcos, she of the-many-pairs-of-shoes fame.
-Manila Cathedral is at the centre and Fort Santiago at the northwestern tip, and Chinatown, a super-colourful part of town, lies north of the Pasig River.
+Manila, on Luzon, boasts one of the best preserved medieval cities in the world.
+Intramuros, the walled city, covering almost 160 acres, was built by the Spanish in 1571.
+Damaged during the Second World War, restoration work was started by Imelda Marcos, of shoe fame.
+Manila Cathedral is at the centre and Fort Santiago at the northwestern tip.
+Its colourful Chinatown is north of the Pasig river.

 The islands have some of the best diving.
 Internationally recognised spots include Tubbataha Reef; Malapascua Island (Cebu); Balicasag Island (Bohol); Anilao, Batangas; and Puerto Galera (Mindoro).